JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `executeTaskRoleAssignment`

-Executes a task role update transaction `_data` which is approved and signed by two of addresses
+Executes a task role update transaction `_data` which is approved and signed by two of addresses depending of which function we are calling.
+Allowed functions are `setTaskManagerRole`, `setTaskEvaluatorRole` and `setTaskWorkerRole`.
+Upon successful execution the `taskChangeNonces` entry for the task is incremented

 **Parameters**